Neorichi/ECSFargateBoto3/README.md

 [TOC]
 ## Introduction
-In this repository, it will be explained how simple Docker in **AWS Amazon Elastic Container Service (ECS)** with **AWS Fargate** can be created using his **AWS API** and **Python3**.
+In this repository, it will be explained how simple Docker in **ECS** with **AWS Fargate** can be created using **Python3** and **Boto3** also a new API user using **IAM** will be created, finally it will be used **AWS CLI** to push our Docker to **ECR**, all this explained easiest way using steps points and images.
+I hope you find it useful.

+- **AWS Amazon Elastic Container Service (ECS)** is a highly scalable, high performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.
-**Amazon Fargate** is a serverless container execution solution offered to customers who dont want to choose server types, scale clusters, or optimize them. https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html
+- **Amazon Fargate** is a serverless container execution solution offered to customers who dont want to choose server types, scale clusters, or optimize them. https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html
+- **Boto3** is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python3.
+- **AWS Identity and Access Management (IAM)** is a web service that helps you securely control access to AWS resources.
+You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources. ...
+Instead, adhere to the best practice of using the root user only to create your first IAM user.
+- **AWS Command Line Interface (AWS CLI)** is an open source tool that enables you to interact with AWS services using commands in your command-line shell.
+With minimal configuration, the AWS CLI enables you to start running commands that implement functionality equivalent to that provided by the browser-based AWS Management Console from the command prompt in your terminal program:
+- **Amazon Elastic Container Registry (ECR)** is a fully managed container registry that makes it easy to store, manage, share, and deploy your container images and artifacts anywhere.

 **More information**
-- Region used: **us-east-1**
-- **AWS API CLI V2**
-- **Python3** and **boto3**  (Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python3).

-I have wanted to explain it the easiest way using steps and images.
-I hope you find it useful.
+- The region for default **us-east-1** will be used in this example.

 ##Create new API User to get tokens
-Using this link https://console.aws.amazon.com/iam/home?region=us-east-1#/users will be created our API user that be used after.
+Click the link https://console.aws.amazon.com/iam/home?region=us-east-1#/users and follow the next steps to create your own API user.
 - Step 1
 > ![](https://raw.githubusercontent.com/Neorichi/ECSFargateBoto3/main/images/NewUserAPi.png)